 I was diagnosed with type 1 diabetes – or juvenile diabetes, as it was called at the time – in January of 1983 in Regina, Saskatchewan, shortly after I turned 7 years old.
 I spent the following month in Pasqua Hospital, learning to pinch up the skin of an orange to inject a needle, and playing with the other kids in the ward.
 I especially loved playing with a younger child down the hall, who was hospitalized with leukemia.
 She wasn’t talking much yet and I was one of the few people who seemed to entertain her.
 Under the nurses’ supervision, I was allowed to take her to play in the playroom.
 One day, she wasn’t in her room anymore.
 At 7 years old, I internalized the message: diabetes meant needles and eating everything on my plate, nothing more or less, but at least it wasn’t leukemia.

 Eventually, I got to go home and, to my joy, go back to school.
 I adapted to life with diabetes, and it faded in importance as other life issues took prominence.
 My parents gave up yelling at each other and divorced, my dad moved overseas, my mom became involved with an abusive man, and, over years, my family spiraled down into financial insecurity as my mom slowly relinquished her income, our family savings, and her self-esteem.
 My health was not my primary concern.
 As a teenager, I got part-time jobs in a local drugstore and a telephone survey company, which meant that I could buy groceries and get our phone back on.
 I figured out that I could save money and lose weight effortlessly by taking less insulin.
 My dad was seven provinces and an ocean away; my mom was depressed and unemployed.
 I no longer had an adult going to medical appointments with me, so I mostly stopped going.
 After all, it wasn’t as if I had something serious like leukemia.
 When we moved provinces, my mom didn’t arrange a new diabetes care team.
 Instead, she asked me why I ‘chose’ to develop an autoimmune disease and encouraged me to repeat a mantra about the sweetness of life.

 In between events like those that horrify me now in retrospect, I did my best to have what I thought was a normal life.
 I dropped out of undergrad for a year to make money and get a change of scenery.
 I worked at a manufacturing plant, then took a job cooking on a charter sailboat in the Bahamas.
 (I wasn’t even very familiar with oceans and had zero sailing experience, so it was a change of scenery, alright.)
 I came back, graduated from university, lived in Bolivia where I volunteered with a women’s organization, and then came back to Canada again and started working full time as an engineer at the plant where I had previously worked.
 For the first time in over a decade, I had a regular routine, and I started to get a handle on what it meant to take care of myself.
 A few years later, when I started graduate school in Human Factors Engineering at the University of Toronto, I finally had access to primary care through the student health service.
 When I got funding to work on a project in health informatics, one of the clinicians on the team connected me with an endocrinologist at St. Michael’s Hospital in Toronto who was accepting new patients.

 The further along I went, in life and in school, the better I was able to live with diabetes.
 Just having proper access to health care was a big improvement for me, and new technology kept coming out and revolutionizing my life.
-Shortly before I got married, I got my first insulin pump and, for the first time in my life, was able to calibrate my basal insulin delivery to my body’s apparently nonstandard pattern of basal insulin needs.
+Shortly before I got married, I got my first insulin pump and, for the first time in my life, was able to calibrate my basal insulin delivery to my body’s pattern of basal insulin needs.
 When I was finally able to achieve relatively stable blood sugars for the first time in decades, my energy level went up incredibly.
 I told my husband, “If this is what non-diabetic people feel like all the time, they should be doing more with their lives!”

 During my years in graduate school, I developed hypoglycemia unawareness, meaning that I could no longer easily feel when my blood sugar was low.
 My blood sugar started dropping dangerously low in increasingly unfavourable conditions, like a 3-hour morning class in the Centre for Global eHealth Innovation into which I was not allowed to bring any food, not even for medical reasons.
 I stepped out of that class so many times to treat a low, and to cry.
 Then, one day during my postdoc when I was traveling alone, I uncharacteristically failed to show up to a morning meeting.
 My postdoc mentor called 911 and I was brought to consciousness by emergency responders.
 I got my first continuous glucose monitor after that event, a Dexcom 7+.
 Dex, as that beloved device was known in my family, significantly increased my quality of life, and made my second healthy pregnancy feasible even as I was living the chaotic life of a traveling postdoc, going back and forth between my fellowship at the University of Michigan, and my family in Toronto.